Matt DeCourcey

 Matthew DeCourcey (born April 4, 1983) is a Canadian Liberal politician, who represented the riding of Fredericton in the House of Commons of Canada from 2015 until 2019.

 Family and education

 Matthew Carey DeCourcey is the son of Harold DeCourcey, a retired probation officer for the Province of New Brunswick, and Dawn DeCourcey, a retired teacher in Fredericton, New Brunswick.

 DeCourcey graduated from Fredericton High School in 2001.
 DeCourcey graduated from St. Thomas University in 2005.
-DeCourcey graduated from Mount St. Vincent University in 2007 with a Master's degree in public relations (MPR).
+DeCourcey graduated from Mount Saint Vincent University in 2007 with a Master's degree in public relations (MPR).

 In 2019, he announced his engagement to Liberal member of Parliament Maryam Monsef.

 Career

 DeCourcey first became involved in politics during his studies at St. Thomas University, volunteering for Paul Martin's successful federal Liberal leadership bid in 2003.
 He worked for Fredericton MP Andy Scott from 2005 to 2006, and subsequently worked for Labrador MP Todd Russell.
 He was a director on the board of the Fredericton YMCA and taught Child and Youth Rights at Saint Thomas University.

 He spent five months in The Gambia on an international development initiative, and on his return to Canada he became the director of communications for New Brunswick's Child and Youth Advocate.